The Common Room

 Video credit: Jess Kay

-However, one question remains: “Why do the Robinsons never leave the confines of their 4 invisible walls?
+However, one question remains: “Why do the Robinsons never leave the confines of their four invisible walls?
 Are they too scared to leave?
 Is the habitat around them so fragile they do not want to negatively impact it?
 Are they scared of worms?
 Maybe we will never know!

 On closer inspection, it transpires that the ‘Common Room’ is in fact a dodgy timeshare the Robinsons purchased in the 1980’s - which entitles them to 48 hours anywhere and any time period within the UK.